Jordanbarker/jordanbarker.github.io/marathon.md

 | Maltodextrin                     | 1:0              | Low osmolality vs simple sugars; great for bottles.                                    |
 | Fructose (powder)                | 0:1              | Use to balance mixes toward targeted ratios.                                           |

-I started training with plain old granulated sugar, which has a 1:1 ratio.
+I started training with plain old (literally) granulated sugar, which has a 1:1 ratio.
 I'm not convinced you have to get too fancy here.

 > "Similar metabolic effects can be achieved via the ingestion of sucrose [...] because intestinal absorption is unlikely to be limited by sucrose hydrolysis."
 > [Source: MDPI study on sucrose](https://www.mdpi.com/2072-6643/9/4/344)